-Cadenas, Peña and Cisneros (2019) list practical steps for supporting undocumented students' mental health.
+Cadenas et al. (2019) list practical steps for supporting undocumented students' mental health.

-The placement of punctuation can vary depending on the citation format; see the examples below for illustrations of correct punctuation in each type.
+The placement of punctuation can vary depending on the citation format; see the subsequent examples for illustrations of correct punctuation in each type.

 Number of authors to include in in-text citations